aliibrahim80/dalilcoin/README.md

 Burn to anchor Dalilcoin blocks into a Proof of Work blockchain (Litecoin's).
 In addition, the target block time has been slowed considerably so that Dalilcoin is only expected to average 4 blocks per day.
-Most of the code is due to the Qeditas developers and the (open source) copyright notices reflect this fact (and must continue to do so).
+Much of the code is due to the Qeditas developers and the (open source) copyright notices reflect this fact (and must continue to do so).
 Additional copyright notices for Dalilcoin developers have been added to files changed after the Dalilcoin fork was created in